 The texture and blending of colors turned out wonderfully!

-Remember: there’s no right or wrong way to layer the paint colors you choose.
-Play with the colors and layering until you love it.
-And that’s when you’ll know you’re finished!
+Helpful tip: There’s no right or wrong way to layer the paint colors you choose.
+Play with the colors and layering until YOU love it.
+And that’s when you’ll know you are finished!

-But first I’m keeping the red and white twine on them, because Valentine’s Day is coming up!
+But I’ll keep the red and white twine on them at least through Valentine’s Day.